PradKalkar/CS577_VLSI/Readme.md

 Variables
      a.
 The loop bound is a variable & HLS can determine the upper bounds of the loop.
      b.
 The loop bound is a variable & HLS cannot determine the upper bound of the loop.

-# Doubt
-1. Latency is being reported in cosimulation report.
-Are we supposed to minimize this latency or are we concerned with the individual latencies in the synthesis report.